bhagiradhijayaram/Echor-Tech-Task/README.md

 A simple Node.js + Express API that takes a sentence and returns:

-Total word count
+- Total word count

-List of unique words
+- List of unique words

-Reversed sentence
+- Reversed sentence

-This project uses ES Modules, Nodemon, and a clean MVC folder structure.
+This project uses ES Modules, and a clean MVC folder structure.